Alabama Hills Recreation Area Overview

 - Star Trek Generations

 I personally do not participate in much climbing, but there are a ton of great rocks to scramble up, and I caught a few climbers early one morning on my second trip.
 If you are a climber this is definitely a great place to stop and bring your gear:

-You can view download and interact with the map above on Caltopo here.
+You can view download and interact with the Alabama Hills map pictured above on Caltopo here.
 I did not visit each marked site individually so they may or may not be good places to camp, but it is a starting point.
 Also always obey posted signs, things always change.